Agison23/Lumisovellus21/README.md

 ---

-## Setting up the Databse using Docker
+## Setting up the Database using Docker

 The production db is a MySQL db, but for local testing purposes we use MariaDB since it has better support for chars like 'äöå' when running in a container.